-The Beatles were flown to the stadium by helicopter, which departed late as the pilot didn't have permission to depart.
-They took to the stage at 9.50pm, later than expeced.
+The Beatles were flown to the stadium by helicopter, which departed late as the pilot didn't have permission to take off.
+They took to the stage at 9.50pm, later than expected.

 Tickets for each of the venue's 15,983 seats were sold out, and extra ones were added at the high price of $6.50.
 The audience were kept from the stage by an eight-foot high fence topped with barbed wire.

 The Beatles performed their standard 12-song set for the US tour: Twist And Shout, You Can't Do That, All My Loving, She Loves You, Things We Said Today, Roll Over Beethoven, Can't Buy Me Love, If I Fell, I Want To Hold Your Hand, Boys, A Hard Day's Night and Long Tall Sally.

 - 2010: John Lennon’s toilet sells for £9,500

 - 1969: George and Pattie Harrison travel to the Isle of Wight to see Bob Dylan